pyeventsourcing/eventsourcing/docs/topics/domainmodel.rst

 Domain layer
 ============

 The library's domain layer has base classes for domain events and entities.
-These classes show how to write a domain model that uses the library's event sourcing infrastructure.
-They can also be used to develop an event-sourced application as a domain driven design.
+They can be used to develop an event-sourced domain model.

 .. contents:: :local: